Skip to main content

 Wounded Warrior Project conducts an ASIST workshop for first responders and community members to help teach them how to respond to someone who may be planning suicide.

-What if asking someone about suicidal thoughts could make the difference between life or death?
+What if asking someone about suicidal thoughts could make the difference between life and death?
 Would you ask?
 How do you know when and how to ask?

-Raising awareness of veteran suicide and how to talk to veterans dealing with thoughts of suicide are the main principles behind Applied Suicide Intervention Skills Training (ASIST).
-Wounded Warrior Project® (WWP) is one of many facilitators of this important two-day training that is taught across the country
+Raising awareness of suicide and how to talk to those dealing with thoughts of suicide are the main principles behind Applied Suicide Intervention Skills Training (ASIST).
+Wounded Warrior Project® (WWP) is one of the many facilitators of this important training.
+ASIST is taught worldwide and is considered the gold standard in suicide prevention training.

 Learning the Techniques to Help Others

-The training includes practice interactions that utilize the PAL (Pathway for Assisting Life) model, which focuses on building skills for connection and understanding.
-PAL model interactions include not only asking directly about suicidal thoughts, but figuring out why the person is struggling, the best way to assist them, and following up to make sure they’re getting the help they need.
+ASIST training includes practice interactions that utilize the PAL (Pathway for Assisting Life) model, which focuses on building skills for connection and understanding.
+PAL model interactions encourage people to ask clear and straightforward questions about suicidal thoughts and to gain a deeper understanding of a person’s struggles.

 • Excessive substance use.